Staking Pools: Technical Overview

 Unstaking is processed on a full-position basis only.
 The unstake amount is auto-MAX for the selected stake.

-Once the lock-up period ends, the claimable amount is automatically credited to the Staking Wallet as stToken.
+Once the lock-up period ends, a mandatory 7-day unstaking buffer applies.
+After the buffer is complete, the claimable amount is automatically credited to the Staking Wallet as stToken.

 Funding Wallet holds native assets for deposit and withdrawal.